filefeed/filefeed-react/README.md

 npm install @filefeed/react
 ```

 That’s it.
-No additional installs, providers, or CSS imports are required.
-The SDK bundles its UI runtime and styles.
 Requires React 17+ in your app.

+- For the drop-in `FilefeedWorkbook` component, no provider is needed.
+- For the portal-based workflow, wrap your app (or part of it) with `FilefeedProvider`.

 ## Quick start